 Unexpected losses are generally not provided for in the current loss reserve because they are not known or expected and tend to be unquantifiable.
 Once known, the Company establishes a provision for the losses, but it is not possible to provide any meaningful sensitivity analysis as to the potential size of any unexpected losses.
 These losses can be caused by many factors, including unexpected legal interpretations of coverage, ineffective claims handling, regulations extending claims reporting periods, assumption of unexpected or unknown risks, adverse court decisions as well as many unknown factors.
-During 2021, the Company incurred losses totaling approximately \$8 million on two separate large claims from accident periods prior to 2018.
-These are related to provisions made for the likelihood of adverse legal outcomes based on the latest information available.
+During 2022, the Company did not incur any material unexpected losses related to claims from accident periods prior to 2019.